Dataddo enables you to load historical data and add them to your Data Source.

 Case 2: Dynamic date range

 If you wanted to pull data for last year.
 Then the expression in the curly brackets needs to be set to 1y1, hence our example URL would be:

 If you wanted for example 90 days ago till yesterday, we would use 90d1, hence the example URL would be:

 Once the date range of the historical data that we want to load is set in the URL, Save the changes.
 Now, you are ready to load the historical data.
 This is simply done by clicking on the "Ad-hoc data load" button.
 You need to choose whether you want to append these historical data to the one you have already fetched, or whether you want to replace them.
 You confirm and the historical data gets loaded.
 You can once again run the Display log on your source panel and check if the operation went successfully.

 The last thing you need to do is either return the URL to the original setting or pick a new date range for which you want to pull data every time Dataddo takes a new snapshot, using the dynamic range.

 For example, if we have the schedule set to Weekly and we always want to collect only the data from the last seven days (not including today), we use the expression 7d1 in the URL.
 We can also choose whether we want the new snapshot to replace all the previous, or append to them.
 Choosing the further, our edit window would look like this:

 Now, you have all the historical data loaded and you are all set for the next snapshot.

-If you want to send these historical data to your database, you can navigate into the Data Flows tab in your account, find the appropriate Data flow connected to this source and simply click on Ad-hoc data insert, confirm your action and the historical data are sent to your database.
+If you want to send these historical data to your database, you can navigate into the Data Flows tab in your account, find the appropriate Data flow connected to this source.
+Simply click on Ad-hoc data insert, confirm your action, and the historical data will be sent to your database.